qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

   * Use the **[filter]** button to filter the legend by map content, only the legend items visible in the map will be listed in the legend.

   After changing the symbology in the QGIS main window, you can click on **[Update All]** to adapt the changes in the legend element of the Print Composer.

 Fonts, Columns, Symbol
 ----------------------

-The :guilabel:`Fonts`, :guilabel:`Columns` and :guilabel:`Symbol` dialogs of the legend
+The :guilabel:`Fonts`, :guilabel:`Columns` and :guilabel:`Symbol` dialogs of the
-:guilabel:`Item Properties` tab provide the following functionalities (see figure_composer_legend_4_):
+legend :guilabel:`Item Properties` tab provide the following functionalities (see figure_composer_legend_fonts_):

-.. _Figure_composer_legend_4:

-.. only:: html
+.. _Figure_composer_legend_fonts:

-   **Figure Composer Legend 4:**

 .. figure:: /static/user_manual/print_composer/legend_fonts.png
    :align: center

    Legend Fonts, Columns and Symbol Dialogs

 * You can change the font of the legend title, group, subgroup and item (layer) in the legend item.
   Click on a category button to open a **Select font** dialog.
 * You provide the labels with a **Color** using the advanced color picker, however the selected color will be given to all font items in the legend..
 * Legend items can be arranged over several columns.
 Set the number of columns in the :guilabel:`Count` |selectNumber| field.